wp-plugins/squirrly-seo/readme.txt

 6. After the upload is finished, click Activate Plugin.
 7. Good.
 Now enter your email to connect with Squirrly.co
 8. Then click "Write a New Post with Squirrly Seo".
 9. Done.
-Start getting Excellent SEO on wordpress
+Start getting Excellent SEO on Wordpress
 10. The Email Lessons will help you become a great content marketer.
 Our content Marketing Class on Udemy has over 600 students and the price is $147.
 You're getting all that for free, by email.

 Type a keyword to the right of the screen and start using Squirrly Seo.
 Enjoy!